Greensburg Athletic Association: Final season

 In 1900, plans were complete for the return of professional football to Greensburg.
-Under the direction of industrialist Morris L. Painter, Greensburg once again fielded a team.
+Under the financial direction of industrialist Morris L. Painter, Greensburg once again fielded a team.
 Many of the players were from eastern and midwestern colleges and universities.
 The top sought player for the 1900 season, Ralph Hutchinson of Princeton, signed with Greensburg as a player-coach.
 Meanwhile, Isaac Seneca, a former All-American from the Carlisle Indian School, was also signed to the team.
 Also that year, Latrobe's team was reorganized by the team's long-time manager, Dave Berry.
 Soon a three-game series had been arranged between Latrobe and Greensburg which provided for a home-and-home series, with a third game at the site which drew the largest crowd.

-Greensburg began the season 2-1-1, before losing 6-5 to the Homestead Library & Athletic Club, a Pittsburgh-area team financed heavily by the Carnegie Steel Company.
-Newspapers in Greensburg called it “the greatest contest ever witnessed on the Greensburg gridiron”.
+Greensburg began the season 3–0–1, before losing 6–5 to the Homestead Library & Athletic Club, a Pittsburgh-area team financed heavily by the Carnegie Steel Company.
+Newspapers in Greensburg called it "the greatest contest ever witnessed on the Greensburg gridiron".
 The game also featured a match-up between two of the era's star players: Homestead's Art Poe and Greensburg's Isaac Seneca.
 Greensburg newspaper accounts of the day state that Seneca outplayed Poe.
 However, the Greensburg club did sustain several key injuries during the game.

 By this time Greensburg was unable to regain its footing.
 A loss at home, this time to Latrobe, was sustained a week later on October 27.
-This marked Greensburg's third straight loss.
 During the game a fight between Seneca and the Latrobe quarterback, named Kennedy, led to a riot between the opposing fans and players.
-This riot prompted the Westmoreland County Sheriff's Office to devise a heighten security plan for the return game in Latrobe.
-On October 31, the Greensburg team, still injury-plagued, suffered a fourth consecutive loss, 24-0, to Duquesne Country and Athletic Club at Exposition Park.
-Greensburg's final win came on November 5 with a 22-0 over Altoona.
-However, the team was defeated again by Homestead five days later, 22-0 over Altoona.
+This riot prompted the Westmoreland County Sheriff's Office to devise a heightened security plan for the return game in Latrobe.
+On October 31, the Greensburg team, still injury-plagued, suffered a third consecutive loss, 24–0, to Duquesne Country and Athletic Club at Exposition Park.
+Greensburg's final win, 22–0 over Altoona, came on November 5.
+However, the team was defeated again by Homestead five days later.

-The final professional football game for Greensburg took place on November 17, in Latrobe.
-Latrobe would go on to win the game, 11-0, and the claim of “Westmoreland County championship”.
-By this time, the team was experiencing major financial problems.
-To make matters even worse, the club's scheduled next-to-last game was cancelled due to inclement weather.
-However, the worst occurred when Latrobe, who always drew large crowds when they played Greensburg, withdrew from a scheduled Thanksgiving Day game.
+The final professional football game for Greensburg took place on November 17 in Latrobe.
+Latrobe would go on to win the game, 11–0, claiming the championship of Westmoreland County.
+By this time, the Greensburg team was experiencing major financial problems.
+To make matters worse, the club's scheduled next-to-last game was cancelled because of inclement weather.
+Worse yet, Latrobe, which always drew large crowds when they played Greensburg, withdrew from a scheduled Thanksgiving Day game.
 Latrobe paid a $400 forfeit and withdrew from the Thanksgiving Day game at Greensburg to play against Duquesne instead.
-However that game also had to be cancelled because of extreme weather conditions.
-Greensburg's final season record was 3-7.
+However, that game also had to be cancelled because of extreme weather conditions.
+Greensburg's final season record was 4–5–1.